 Using a VPN while browsing the Internet with Firefox (or another web browser, e.g., use a VPN with Google Chrome) is the best way to protect your online privacy and anonymity.
 VPNs encrypt the data sent to the Internet and mask your public IP address.
 Thus, you are protected against security threats and online vulnerabilities.

-Moreover, you may use a VPN to access the Internet without boundaries from countries like China or get access to geo-blocked websites and streaming services like Netflix, BBC iPlayer, or even Youtube.
+Moreover, you may use a VPN to access the Internet without boundaries from countries like China or access geo-blocked websites and streaming services like Netflix, the BBC iPlayer, or even Youtube.